US Individual Tax Preparation

 - AMT (Alternative Minimum Tax triggers and computation)

-See problem-spaces.mdx for the why-outside-alpha and pull-in-trigger for each.
+See problem-spaces.mdx for the why-not-yet and pull-in-trigger for each.

 Why this domain double-duties as the test-agent backbone

-Section titled “Why this domain double-duties as the test-agent backbone”apps/test-agents is the alpha home for a single tax_prep agent that exercises the full scan pipeline in CI.
-A pluggable OTEL emitter parameterized over two axes (instrumentation framework
+Section titled “Why this domain double-duties as the test-agent backbone”apps/test-agents is home to the tax_prep agent that exercises the full decision-time pipeline

-The world-model domain and the test-agent agent are the same thing: the rules the tax-prep test agent exercises come from the published tax world model.
-This is deliberate — it means ingesting a CI trace and ingesting a real design-partner trace go through the same pipeline against the same world model.
+The world-model domain and the test-agent agent are the same thing: the deployed action modules the tax-prep test agent calls into come from the published tax world model.
+This is deliberate — it means a CI decision-time invocation and a real design-partner invocation go through the same decision-server against the same module store entries.

 When a second domain ships